ErikLysne/acquirejs/README.md

-# Acquire
+# AcquireJS

 [![CI](https://github.com/ErikLysne/acquire/actions/workflows/main.yml/badge.svg?branch=main)](https://github.com/ErikLysne/acquire/actions/workflows/main.yml)

-Acquire is a compact TypeScript library designed to streamline the process of working with external APIs.
+AcquireJS is a TypeScript library designed to streamline the process of working with external APIs.
 The library aims to solve three common pain-points in the data fetching/mutation process:

 - 🔒 <b>Type safety</b> - Ensure that data going into and out of your application from external APIs is type safe.